You have been asked to take drugs for your feelings of depression. To take antidepressant drugs safely, you will need some information.

 Here are some things you need to know to help you safely take your pills:

-Don't drink alcohol with antidepressant medication.
+Don't drink alcohol while taking antidepressant medication.
 Alcohol may make you more depressed and keep your pills from working.

 If you have taken your medicine for a long time (months) and you feel it's not working anymore, contact your doctor or nurse, because you may need to have your dosage increased.

 Antidepressant pills can take a long time to work.
-Depending on the medication, it can take two to eight weeks at the right level for you for the antidepressant effects to be felt.
-Most people first sleep better, then are less grouchy, and then have a better mood.
+Depending on the medication, it can take 2 to 8 weeks at the right level for your antidepressant to be effective.
+Most people first sleep better, then are less grouchy, and then are in a better mood.
 You will still have the same kinds of troubles or concerns you felt before starting the medication, but now those same troubles are not as overwhelming.
 Remember, it takes a long time for the medications to work.
 You may feel the temptation to stop taking the drugs.
 Continue to take the drugs even if the symptoms of depression have not changed.
 Keep in close contact with your doctor or nurse.

 Antidepressant medication may cause your mouth to be dry.
 You can help this by taking frequent sips of water, sucking on hard candies, chewing on sugarless gum, and doing good routine oral care.